-This modification doesn't cause ambiguity on the receiver, since the total size of the inner payloads can be easily determined after decryption, and while walking through the list of them the receiver
+This modification doesn't cause ambiguity on the receiver, since the total size of the inner payloads can be easily determined after decryption, and while walking through the list of them the receiver always knows whether the current payload is the last or not.

 After the use of compression is negotiated in the initial exchange each endpoint is free to decide whether to apply compression or not on per-message basis.
-However, if applying compression to the content of an Encrypted payload doesn't reduce its size then the compression MUST NOT be used for this message.
+However, if applying compression to the content of the Encrypted payload doesn't reduce its size then the compression MUST NOT be used for this message.
 Implementations MUST be prepared to receive both compressed and uncompressed messages.